TransCoder: Towards Unified Transferable Code Representation Learning Inspired by Human Skills: Introduction

-As a programmer, the programming learning path of humans~\cite{zhu2022neural} has told us that: the experience of performing multiple code-related tasks~(\textit{e.g.}, debugging, writing docs) or learning various programming languages~(\textit{e.g.}, C, Python) should not cancel each other out but be able to reinforce each other.
+As a programmer, the programming learning path of humans has told us that: the experience of performing multiple code-related tasks~(\textit{e.g.}, debugging, writing docs) or learning various programming languages~(\textit{e.g.}, C, Python) should not cancel each other out but be able to reinforce each other.
 By understanding the fundamentals of the first programming language, learning another one that utilizes similar principles becomes more straightforward.
 As a programmer masters more PLs, it becomes progressively attainable to pick up the next one.
 These are the innate human skills of knowledge generalization.

-Inspired by the aforementioned human skills, this work proposes TransCoder, a unified transferable code representation learning framework.
-In particular, Figure~\ref{fig:cross-task} showcases the procedure of learning multiple code-related tasks that cover both code understanding and generation, while Figure~\ref{fig:cross-lang} illustrates the scenario of using other PLs with an abundant volume of data\footnote{the data includes bimodal data that refer to parallel data of NL-PL (Natural Language-Programming Langauge) pairs and unimodal stands for pure codes without NL comments.} to enhance the one with insufficient examples.
+Inspired by the aforementioned human skills~\cite{zhu2022neural}, this work proposes TransCoder, a unified transferable code representation learning framework.
+In particular, Figure~\ref{fig:cross-task} showcases the procedure of learning multiple code-related tasks that cover both code understanding and generation.
+Then, figure~\ref{fig:cross-lang} illustrates the scenario of using other PLs with an abundant volume of data\footnote{the data includes bimodal data that refer to parallel data of NL-PL (Natural Language-Programming Langauge) pairs and unimodal stands for pure codes without NL comments.} to enhance the one with insufficient examples, which is similar to multilingual learning in NLP~\cite{ustun2022hyper}.
 We describe this procedure of learning cross-task and cross-language representation as \textit{universal code-related knowledge acquisition}.
 To be specific, a transferable prefix that plays the role of ``universal-learner'' is employed to acquire and bridge the knowledge of different tasks and languages based on continual learning~\cite{chenLML2018}.
 This process can be analogous to people learning different languages and using them in various contexts.
 Once a sufficient amount of knowledge has been ``assimilated'' for a particular task, the prefix will be concatenated to a fresh CodePTM to commence the next phase of training, and so forth.
 It is a similar process for cross-language knowledge acquisition by TransCoder.